BorghildTLa/Watershed_Panoptic_Segmentation/README.md

 */base_dir/project/TRAINING_data/0/*
 ## Network Training
-Edit the "segmentation_school.py" script to configure training parameters, or include in command line when running
+Edit the "segmentation_school.py" script to configure training parameters, or include in command line when running.

 Place whole slide images for training in: